openssl/openssl/INSTALL.md

 On platforms where the choice of 32-bit or 64-bit architecture is not explicitly specified, `Configure` will print a warning message and wait for a few seconds to let you interrupt the configuration.
-Using thie flag skips the wait.
+Using this flag skips the wait.

 ### no-bulk